-D.C. activists and lawmakers confront challenges of ‘Defund Police’ movement
+D.C. activists and lawmakers confront challenges of ‘defund police’ movement

 The episode illustrates the challenges ahead for protesters nationwide as they try to channel the energy on the streets into sweeping policy change.

 Many activists contend that policing is fundamentally broken.
-They say measures adopted in the District and elsewhere — such as body-worn cameras and implicit bias training — have not ended killings by police and racial disparities in the enforcement of laws.
+They say measures adopted in the District and elsewhere — such as body-worn cameras and implicit-bias training — have not ended killings by police and racial disparities in the enforcement of laws.

-But city leaders say they also hear often from residents who are seeking additional police patrols in their neighborhoods in response to shootings or spates of violence, and who want policy changes to ensure police are law-abiding.
+But city leaders say they also hear often from residents who seek additional police patrols in their neighborhoods in response to shootings or spates of violence and who want policy changes to ensure police are law-abiding.

 Violent crime in the District is down about 12 percent this year, driven by fewer robberies.
 But homicides are up 10 percent over this time in 2019, a year that saw the highest number of killings in a decade.